WohlSoft/Moondust-Devkit-Help/Customizing/BitMasks.md

 This technique is used for painting pointing device cursors, in typical 2-D videogames for characters, bullets and so on (the sprites), for GUI icons, and for video titling and other image mixing applications.

-Although related (due to being used for the same purposes), transparent colors and alpha channels are techniques which do not involve the image pixel mixage by binary masking.
+Although related (due to being used for the same purposes), transparent colours and alpha channels are techniques which do not involve the image pixel mixing by binary masking.

 ## Lazily-made masks

-Lazily-made / Noob-made / noob drawing / result of lazy effort - These are pairs of an image and mask, created via simple copies of the original image, with a white color.
+Lazily-made / Noob-made / noob drawing / result of lazy effort - These are pairs of an image and mask, created via simple copies of the original image, with a white colour.

 ![lazyFront](../screenshots/Tools/console/LazyFix/example_src1.gif ':no-zoom') ![lazyBack](../screenshots/Tools/console/LazyFix/example_src1m.gif ':no-zoom')